SAKryukov/dotnet-msbuild-nonprogramming/article/article.md

 MSBuild concept of [items](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-items) is very powerful.
 It replaces all those silly iteration loops required by other scripting systems, as well as traversing any directories, recursive or not.

-The real set of definitions comes from three common files.
-One of them, "Custom.props", is specific to the project and type of processing.
-The other two are applied to all projects in all downstream subdirectories: ["Directory.Build.props"](#code-directory-build-props) and
+The real set of definitions comes from two common files.
+Those The other two are applied to all projects in all downstream subdirectories: ["Directory.Build.props"](#code-directory-build-props) and
 ["Directory.Build.targets"](#code-directory-build-targets).

 This use of the shared properties and targets is analogous to the definitions for Microsoft toolchains: the common predefined sets of properties and targets come with MSBuild, Visual Studio, and other products.
 This way, more project files using common definitions, can be added.

+### Properties

+SA???

+### Targets

+SA???

+## Implementation: Transcode

+### Project

+No wonder, the project file is exactly the same [the project file for the programming task](#code-project).
+It depends one one more file, "Custom.props", and it is specific to the required type of media processing.

+SA???

 ### Properties